JD.com Inc. (JD) and the Battle of Fundamentals vs. Technicals

-JD.com Inc. (NASDAQ:JD) went up by 0.94% from its latest closing price compared to the recent 1-year high of $108.29.
-The company’s stock price has collected 3.47% of gains in the last five trading sessions.
-Press Release reported 18 hours ago that Ms. Caroline Scheufele Joins JD.com’s Board of Directors
+JD.com Inc. (NASDAQ:JD) went up by 4.45% from its latest closing price compared to the recent 1-year high of $108.29.
+The company’s stock price has collected 9.23% of gains in the last five trading sessions.
+Press Release reported on 06/23/21 that JD Announces Results of Annual General Meeting

 Is It Worth Investing in JD.com Inc. (NASDAQ :JD) Right Now?